 Success as a manager is heavily influenced by how well your team operates and what kind of results they achieve.
 Is your team able to solve problems?
 Can they resolve conflict?
 Are they enthusiastic and motivated to do their best?
 Do they work well together?
-This three-day workshop is designed for participants who want to develop their team leadership skills and unleash the talent of their individual team members.
+This eLearning course is designed for participants who want to develop their team leadership skills and unleash the talent of their individual team members.

 WHAT STUDENTS LEARN

 - Identify different types of teams.

 - Build teamwork by recognising and tapping into the 12 characteristics of an effective team.